vieira83/Angular2-message-app/readme.txt

 GULP TASK –
-sudo npm install -g gulp – install gulp npm install gulp-jshint gulp-sass gulp-concat gulp-uglify gulp-rename --save-dev when you run npm gulp, it takes all the files in the assets folder, compiles them and generates a single file called bunde.js:
+sudo npm install -g gulp – install gulp npm install gulp-jshint gulp-sass gulp-concat gulp-uglify gulp-rename --save-dev when you run  gulp: it takes all the files in the assets folder, compiles them and generates a single file called bunde.js:
 Public/js/bundle.js
+good practice name the files the first portion the foder they are in : ex: app.component, message.component

-RUN THE APP:
+RUN THE NODE APPand server:
 In the terminal run – npm start
 To run tasks – npm gulp

 NODE FLOW OF REQUESTS:
-	.set -
+	.set – to set properties
 	.get - Middlewares